streptomyces/advancedR/README.md

 #     the value 42 has a label attached to it with "x"
 #     written on the label.

-#     The symbol "x" is bound to the value 42.
+#     The name "x" is bound to the value 42.

 #     Explain unbound (non-existent) names.

 # It is not accurate to imagine x to be a container
 # containing the value 42.

-# Nothing prevents two symbols from refering to the same
+# Nothing prevents two different names from refering to
-# object.
+# the same object.
 In fact this is what happens after

 y <- x;